Ppc Racing: Car No. 10 History

-ppc debuted at Darlington Speedway in 1993.
+ppc debuted at Darlington in 1993.
 It was No. 23 Ford sponsored by If Its Paper and driven by Chad Little.
 At the time, Pollex co-owned the team with NFL quarterback Mark Rypien.
 Little competed in 12 races with the team that season, posting three top-ten finishes.
 Going full-time with Bayer Select sponsoring in 1994, Little finished third in the Busch Series points, finishing in the top-ten in half of the races run that season.
 The next season was even better, as Little collected six victories and a runner-up finish in the points.
 When Pollex moved Little and the team up to the Cup Series in 1997, the team did not run the Busch Series.

 Pollex returned in 1999 with a new operation.
-This time it was the No. 32 Kleenex Chevy driven by Jeff Green.
+This time it was the No. 32 Kleenex Chevrolet driven by Jeff Green.
 Despite failing to qualify for the spring Rockingham race, Green won three races and finished second in the points in what was a comeback season for both Green and the team.
-For 2000, the team underwent some changes, as it bought the No. 57 car driven by Jason Keller, and Green's car was now No. 10 and sponsored by NesQuik.
+For 2000, the team underwent some changes, as it bought the No. 57 car driven by Jason Keller, and Green's car was now No. 10 and sponsored by Nesquik.
 Green won six races and the championship by a then-record 616 points over Keller.
 After yet another successful 2001 season where Green visited Victory Lane four times and wound up second in the points in the team's new Fords, he departed for Richard Childress Racing's Winston Cup team.
 His replacement was Scott Riggs, an up-and-coming driver from the NASCAR Craftsman Truck Series.
-Riggs won twice and finished 10th on his way to winning the Busch Series Rookie of the Year standings.
-After two more wins and a sixth-place finish in points, Riggs left for MB2/MBV Motorsports, and the team disappeared briefly, before coming back in 2005.
+Riggs won twice and finished 10th on his way to winning the Busch Series Rookie of the Year.
+After two more wins and a sixth-place finish in points, Riggs left for MB2 Motorsports, and the team disappeared briefly, before coming back in 2005.
 Rookie driver Michel Jourdain Jr. was tabbed the car's pilot, and he posted one-top ten finish before being replaced by Brent Sherman with sponsor Serta Mattresses midway through the season.